margarito/ng-db-helper/tuto/chapters/connector-cordova-sqlite-storage.md

 # cordova-sqlite-storage connector

+/!\ Requirements: this connector will work only if you add the following cordova plugins in your application, cordova-sqlite-storage, cordova-plugin-file, cordova-plugin-device

 `cordova-sqlite-storage` is the most use plugin by mobile developper using cordova.
 This connector could be the most use with this module.
 This how to set it up: